-In order to benefit from potentially greater returns available from investing in equities whilst minimising the risk of loss of value through adverse equity price movements, the Fund, via Blackrock, has bought a number of equity option contracts.
+In order to benefit from potentially greater returns available from investing in equities whilst minimising the risk of loss of value through adverse equity price movements, the Fund, via Blackrock, had previously bought a number of equity option contracts.
 These option contracts are to protect it from falls in value in the main markets in which it is invested.
+As Blackrock transitioned over to BCPP in February 2022 there were no equity option contracts as at 31 March 2023 or 31 March 2022.